 For some of us, holiday stress is multiplied by a number of factors, making Christmas, which should bring us insurmountable JOY, more of a muddied field to plod through, ridden with guilt on top of the mire, because we know we should be feeling the joy of our Savior’s birth and creating sweet memories with our kids.
 For many, the factors include the death of people they love, or sickness of loved ones or themselves, or broken relationships, or financial difficulties that plague them year after year.
 For our family, the factor that has made most holidays different if not downright difficult for the past five years is disability.
 Specifically, the nature of our son’s disabilities, which manifest mostly in negative behaviors that degrade quickly under stress into abhorrent behaviors.
 Given the fact that our son’s disabilities are so prevalent – Fetal Alcohol Spectrum Disorder (tragically under-diagnosed, but could affect as many as 7000 babies born in Minnesota every year according to MOFAS) and Autism Spectrum Disorder (widely diagnosed) – my guess is you know many who are affected by the same factors we are during this Christmas season.

 I’m not one to put out top ten lists of things others must do for someone, lest I receive the same eye roll I gave that poster, so I hesitate to even write some suggestions of how you might help a family affected by disability or other difficult circumstances this season.
 However, if you are thinking you might want to reach out, I know what has been really helpful for us over the years and my guess is, these things would be a blessing to others as well.
-So, here goes my top 5, which really are applicable to any time of the year, but are at the forefront of my mind this season.
+So, here goes my top 5, which really are applicable any time of the year, but are at the forefront of my mind this season.
 I’m writing this with disability in mind, but again, they transfer to other situations as well.

 Pray.
 I know those of us who are do-ers really hate intangible things.
 We feel like we aren’t really helping if we aren’t doing something.
 But prayer IS doing the greatest thing we could possibly do.
 We are calling on the all-knowing, all-loving, all-powerful, all-everything God who created the child with the disability – and in his sovereignty saw the disability as good for this child – and put him/her into the family he chose for him/her.
 God knows the joys and the sorrows.
 He knows the things that come easily and he knows the difficulties.
 And he uses all of it for sanctification.
 So, calling on him to give the family and the child what they need at any given moment on any given day is no small thing.
 It is a mind-blowing-ly big thing and exactly the thing they need.
 So pray.
 For them to love Christ more today than they did yesterday.
 For wisdom, For healing.
 For peace.
 For joy.
 For contentment.
 For any specific things you know they need or a general prayer that the Lord will give them what he knows they need.